-(b) Temporary restraining orders.

-(b)(1) Notice.
-No temporary restraining order shall may be granted without notice to the adverse party or that party's attorney unless (A) it clearly appears from specific facts shown by affidavit declaration or by the verified complaint that immediate and irreparable injury, loss, or damage will result to the applicant before the adverse party or that party's attorney can be heard in opposition- and (B) the applicant or the applicant's attorney certifies to the court in writing as to the efforts, if any, that have been made to give notice and the reasons supporting the claim that notice should not be required.
+- (b) Temporary restraining orders. - (b)(1) Notice.
+No temporary restraining order shall-may be granted without notice to the adverse party or that party! s attorney unless (A) it clearly appears from specific facts shown by affidavit or by the verified complaint, affidavit, or unsworn declaration as described in Title 78B, Chapter 18a, Uniform Unsworn Declaration's Act that immediate and irreparable injury, loss, or damage will result to the applicant before the adverse party or that party's attorney can be heard in opposition; and (B) the applicant or the applicant's attorney certifies to the court in writing as to the efforts, if any, that have been made to give notice and the reasons supporting the claim that notice should not be required.